seferovramin7/company-service/README.md

 ## **8. Notes**

 ### **Managing Secrets**
 For demonstration purposes, `.env` is included in this repository.
-In production, i would use solution like:
+In production, i would use solutions like:
 - **GitHub Actions Secrets**
 - **AWS Secrets Manager**
 - **Vault**

----
 ```